 Performance, Theatre & Music postgraduate research degrees

-If you're ready to take your existing expertise and experience in Theatre, Music and Performance into a postgraduate research degree, Portsmouth is the perfect place to achieve your ambitions.
+If you're ready to take your existing expertise and experience in Performance, Theatre & Music into a postgraduate research degree, Portsmouth is the perfect place to achieve your ambitions.

-Theatre, Music and Performance have the capacity to entertain people, enrich lives and effect social change.
+Performance, Theatre & Music have the capacity to entertain people, enrich lives and effect social change.
 Our research into these ever-changing forms explores their respective functions and meanings in contemporary society – and as a postgraduate research degree student with us, you'll have the opportunity to make your own contribution to the fascinating work we're doing.

-Recent projects have seen us investigate how Theatre, Music and Performance combine with activism to shine a light on social injustice, and the ways in which new tools, technologies and applications are democratising the creation of new work.
+Recent projects have seen us investigate how Performance, Theatre & Music combine with activism to shine a light on social injustice, and the ways in which new tools, technologies and applications are democratising the creation of new work.

-Find out about our PhD, MPhil, and PhD by Publication opportunities in Theatre, Music and Performance below, including how to apply, entry requirements and funding your degree.
+Find out about our PhD, MPhil, and PhD by Publication opportunities in Performance, Theatre & Music below, including how to apply, entry requirements and funding your degree.
 For more detailed information about the application process, visit our How to Apply pages.

-Explore our pre-approved funded and self-funded PhD projects in Theatre, Music and Performance, or submit your own research idea.
+Explore our pre-approved funded and self-funded PhD projects in Performance, Theatre & Music, or submit your own research idea.

 PhD and MPhil projects